tualo/crossmon-server/README.md

 Crossmon-server is a monitoring server for linux and osx.
 Crossmon-server can handle multiple servers in a network.
-Results can be displayed in a html5 compatible browser.
+Results can be displayed in a browser.

+A sample configuration file can be found in the module directory.
+At the startup crossmon-server searches for a configuration file.
+This is the search order:

+* /etc/crossmon/config.json
+* [module-home-directory]/config.json
+* [module-home-directory]/config.sample.json

+Depending on your configuration you need to install a database module:

+* npm install sqlite3 for storing the data in a sqlite-database
+* npm install mysql for storing the data in a mysql-database
+* other databases comming soon ...

 Requirements
 ============